"Aqua Flies ties the best Fish Tacos, because they use the best materials and the most skilled fly tiers." MB

 Jeff Hickman is a very popular local fly fishing guide who grew up in the Mt.
 Hood area and hung out at The Fly fishing Shop in Welches, Oregon during his formative years.
 Here is what he says about his Fish Taco series of flies:

 In my mind, the fly I needed to fill this void had to be tied with a stinger hook that would capitalize on short strikes.
-I choose to use Maxima to hold the stinger hook firmly in place to insure the fly would not become fouled on a poor cast.
 It was also important that the fly maintained a large profile in fast water and impart lots of movement once it entered the softer water on the inside i.e., "The Strike Zone".
 Many hours on this vise later and many hours on the water later the Fish Taco was born.

 Since its inception and introduction to the market, the Fish Taco has proven to be a versatile fly that is incredibly productive for a most of the anadromous species, in a variety of fishing situations.
 Originally designed to cross over as both summer and winter steelhead fly, it is also a very effective fly for all five Pacific salmon, char, sea-run browns as well as Atlantic salmon.